Lincoln residents not pleased with their water bills

 Mayor Doug Hutchens said the majority of people in town have never had any complaints with Lincoln’s water and have remained silent.

-One of those people reached out to KNWA News anonymously and said she backs up the city.
+One of those people reached out to FOX 24 News anonymously and said she backs up the city.

 “I can certainty understand why people would complain about a bill they can’t afford,” she said.